 Death on Demand

-This amateur sleuth is a paperback edition that was published by Crimeline on February 1987 and has 195 pages.
+amateur sleuth that was published by Crimeline on February 1987 and has 195 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Design for Murder, Something Wicked, Honeymoon with Murder

 First in the Death on Demand amateur sleuth mystery series revolving around a woman who owns a bookstore specializing in mysteries.

 In 1988, Death on Demand was nominated for the Anthony Award for Best Paperback Original.